 We’ve put together our thoughts about some elements that together define the user experience:

 1. Less is more

 Clear intention is key.
 Know your why.
 Always keep it clean and uncluttered.
-This is the overarching philosophy here at Made Agency.
+This is the overarching philosophy here at Made Agency is a Creative Web Design Agency.
 We rarely read all the words on a website.
 Taking this into account, it is better to appeal to emotion and not to the amount of words.
 We also suggest using images as alternative ways to communicate your message.